michaelsthr/RISC-V-Emulator/README.md

 ### Load and Store

+- lw
+- sw

 ### Known bugs:
 - If the editor wraps the text, blocks not parsed well
 - \n are not recognized
+- offset not working properly (should be multiple of 4)